History of African Americans in Detroit: Demographic Changes and Suburbanization

 By 1970 Detroit and six other municipalities, Ecorse, Highland Park, Inkster, Pontiac, River Rouge, and Royal Oak Township, had higher than average black populations.
 The six suburban municipalities with higher than average black populations held a total of 78.5% of the suburban black people in the tri-county area.
 During this suburbanization period, many middle-class blacks also moved from Detroit to Southfield.
 Suburban development and growth increased among all populations, and blacks became more widely distributed.

 By 2000, blacks in the six suburban municipalities that had held the great majority in 1970 made up only 34% of the blacks in the suburbs.
 From 1990 to 2000, black people migrating to the suburbs constituted almost half of the total population growth there.
 In the decade 1990–2000, the highest number of blacks moved into the Detroit suburbs of any decade in the 20th century.
 In that decade, the black population of Southfield increased by more than 20,000 people.
 At the same time, the total number of black people in Detroit decreased for the first time in the city's history.
 But other ethnic decreases resulted in black people in the city making up a higher percentage of its overall population: from 76% to 82%.
 As of 2002, a total of 90% of the black population in Wayne, Macomb, and Oakland counties resided in Detroit, Highland Park, Inkster, Pontiac, and Southfield.

 Migration of black families out of Detroit continued.
 By 2010 Southfield became 70% black.
 In 2010 9% of Macomb County's population was black, and the black population in Warren from 2000 to 2010 increased from 4,000 to 18,000.
 By 2011 black suburbanization had increased across the area, as blacks settled in more different localities.
 By 2011 black suburbanization had increased across the metro region, no longer limited to a few communities.
 From 2000 to 2010, Detroit had lost around 200,000 people, as many families continued to leave the ailing city.

 The housing market in Metro Detroit declined during the Great Recession, enabling some blacks to move into areas that had previously been too expensive.
 At the same time, many white suburbanites were unable to sell their houses so stayed in place, resulting in the development of more integrated neighborhoods.
 Mark Binelli, author of Detroit City is the Place to Be, wrote "In a funny way, the recession had helped this integration along."
 Some suburban residents, including middle-class blacks, resented the new arrivals, feeling they brought unwelcome patterns of behavior that disrupted the peace of the suburbs.

+From 2000 to circa 2023, the African-American population declined by 295,000.
+In 2010, 82.2% of the people living in Detroit were black, and it was the large American city with the highest percentage of black people.
+By 2023 this percentage was down to 77.2%, and so there were other major cities with higher percentages of black people.